kiwiupover/ember-cli-surge/README.md

 The domain name that your project builds can update in the `CNAME` file.
 Make sure your domain is `<something>.surge.sh`.
 For more info look at the [Surge Docs](http://surge.sh/help/remembering-a-domain)

+Other commands
+`ember surge --login` Login to your account at Surge (surge.sh)
+  aliases: -l
+`ember surge --whoami` Check who you are logged in as.
+  aliases: -w
+`ember surge --publish` (String)` Publishes a project to the web using Surge.
+  aliases: -p
+`ember surge --list` (String)` List all the projects you’ve published on Surge (surge.sh)
+  aliases: -ls
+`ember surge --logout` (String)` Log out of your account at Surge (surge.sh)

 ## Contributing